 Step 6: Call 911 and ask them to dispatch the NC Forest Service

-All scouts should move into sheltered area if sudden severe storms appear.
+All scouts should move into a sheltered area if sudden severe storms appear.
 Avoid shelter under trees.
 In the event of extreme conditions, the Health Lodge and Conclave Chief will decide if camp should move into the dining hall.
 In the event of extreme weather, an alarm will sound.
-Everyone should report to flagpoles/dining hall.
+Everyone should report to flagpoles/dining hall

 Hiking in high temperatures and high humidity: In cases where the heat index reaches 115 degrees or higher, activities will be restricted to camp shelter areas and shady areas.
-Area Directors will increase availability of fluids and encourage all scouts in their program area to drink as much fluid as possible.
+Area Directors will increase the availability of fluids and encourage all scouts in their program area to drink as much fluid as possible.
 Lodge leaders will be asked to encourage the same procedure at the campsites.

-In the case of severe smoke and or smog, scouts will decrease outdoor activities.
+Smoke/SMOG Alert: In the case of severe smoke and or smog, scouts will decrease outdoor activities.
 Area Directors and Lodge leaders will watch for any unusual respiratory problems, particularly with scouts with a history of respiratory disorders (asthma, cystic fibrosis, etc.)

 In case of Severe Thunderstorm or other inclement weather:

-- Siren will sound in short bursts
+- The siren will sound in short bursts

 - Conclave Chief will decide when all is clear to resume normal camp activities